 As we advance towards 2030, Australian businesses will need to scale, innovate and become more productive to thrive.
-To help make this happen the Federal Government’s vision is public and private sectors working together to develop novel ways of financing innovation and managing risk.
-While R&D advances are an excellent example of this vision in action, what else can Australian businesses do to make innovating, scaling and thriving their reality?
+The Federal Government’s vision is public and private sectors working together to develop novel ways of financing innovation and managing risk to help make this happen.
+While research and development (R&D) advances are an excellent example of this vision in action, what else can Australian businesses do to make innovating, scaling and thriving their reality?

 It’s all about the money, money, money…

-Or more accurately, access to capital and cash flow – the fuel that drives your research activities.
-Without consistent cash flow and capital, even programs supporting the most promising and important innovations will stall.
+Or, more accurately, access to capital and cash flow – the fuel that drives your research activities.
+Without consistent cash flow, even programs supporting the most promising innovations will stall.

-Depending on your business type or industry, you may have an array of research and development (R&D) grants and incentives to choose from.
-The downside of grant funding is it can be a lottery and it’s intermittent, which could mean a long-time between drinks for your research program.
+Depending on your business type or industry, you may be able to choose from an array of R&D grants and incentives.
+The downside of grant funding is it can be a lottery, and it’s intermittent.
+And this could mean a long-time between drinks for your research program.

-The Federal Government’s R&D tax incentive scheme on the other hand is the single largest program supporting Australian R&D regardless of sector.
+The Federal Government R&D tax incentive scheme, on the other hand, is the single, largest program supporting Australian R&D regardless of sector.
 Australian businesses of all shapes and sizes are investing in R&D – an estimated $34 billion last financial year.
-But only around 13,000 businesses are claiming the R&D refund and just 27.6% of start-ups according to Startup Muster.
+However, only around 13,000 businesses are claiming the R&D refund and just 27.6% of start-ups, according to Startup Muster.

 Must-haves for R&D in 2020